horeilly1101/artin/README.md

 # artin
-> A collection of fast matrix computations.
+> A collection of matrix operations over the field of rationals.

 ## How to Build
 The Makefile is configured to build the program.
 All you need to do is type